On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

 while from (\ref{eq:RedHamTISE}) and (\ref{eq:T1approx}) we have

 which gives:

-This has the \textit{form} of a (time-independent) Schr\"odinger equation for the nuclear variables, `living' on a potential energy surface $\lambda_a(x_1)$, but recall the discussion after (\ref{eq:T1approx}).
+This has the \textit{form} of a (time-independent) Schr\"odinger equation for the nuclear variables, `living' on a PES $\lambda_a(x_1)$, but recall the discussion after (\ref{eq:T1approx}).
 That cannot be the correct \textit{literal} description of the nuclei in \textbf{BO}, since \textit{both} $\theta_a(x_1)$ and $\psi_a(x_1,x_2)$ represent aspects of the nuclear subsystem.

 To sum up, from the Born-Oppenheimer separation ansatz (\ref{eq:BOansatz}), finding the approximate eigenstates $\Psi(x_1,x_2)$ of $\hat H$ reduces to finding solutions to (\ref{eq:RedHamTISE}) and (\ref{eq:AdiabaticTheta}), and taking their product, a significant simplification.
-(Of course, these equations can still not be solved analytically, and require further approximations, for instance the WKB approximation.) \textit{Together} these steps constitute \textbf{BO}.
+(Of course, these equations can still not be solved analytically, and require further approximations, for instance the WKB approximation.) \textit{Together} these steps constitute \textbf{BO}, and as we have shown, if \textit{Heavy }is true then they are fully quantum.
+Of course, as we have explained, making that ansatz is only valid if the results are (approximate) solutions in which \textit{Heavy} holds; since they are, \textbf{BO} is fully quantum.